nicolemne/python-hangman-game/README.md

 # Hangman

 For my third project, written solely in Python, I decided to do a Hangman game.
-The main game function is to guess each letter in a hidden word, and in this project I've chosen to go with capital cities.
-For each correct guess a letter will be revealed.
+The main game function is to guess each letter in a hidden word, and in this project, I've chosen to go with capital cities.
+For each correct guess, a letter will be revealed.

 You can play the game on three difficulties.
 Either Easy with 10 lives, Normal with 7 lives, and Hard with 5 lives.
 The default is Normal difficulty.

-The game is presented with some visual imagery when you first start up the program, and have a consistent design throughout the whole program.
+The game is presented with some visual imagery when you first start up the program and have a consistent design throughout the whole program.

 View the live site [here](https://project-hangman3.herokuapp.com/).